 3. Better Cardiovascular Condition

-Papaya fruit is a good store of fiber, Vitamin C, potassium, and antioxidants that prevent deposition of cholesterol in arteries keeping them healthy with smooth blood flow.
-Pectin (a starch in fruits) from papaya also reduces cholesterol by increasing viscosity in the intestine, which in turn prevents absorption of cholesterol from food, maintaining low cholesterol levels in the blood.
+Papaya fruit is a good store of fiber, Vitamin C, potassium, and antioxidants that prevent the deposition of cholesterol in arteries keeping them healthy with smooth blood flow.
+Pectin (a starch in fruits) from papaya also reduces cholesterol by increasing viscosity in the intestine, which in turn prevents the absorption of cholesterol from food, maintaining low cholesterol levels in the blood.

 4. Improves Digestion

 The enzyme papain found in papaya promotes the digestion of food, especially proteins.
 Papain makes it particularly significant for dyspeptic patients who cannot digest wheat proteins.
 Papain improves the condition of digestion to a great value.
 Papain, high water, and fiber also prevent constipation and promote smooth bowel movement.

 Low sugar and glycaemic index while high natural antioxidants make papaya a perfect diet for people with diabetes regulating blood sugar levels.

 People with diabetes can easily succumb to severe ailments like heart or nervous damage due to irregular blood sugar levels.
 Papaya fruit can prevent them from these diseases by controlling their blood glucose levels.

 Kidneys are the main organs for excretion responsible for the removal of nitrogenous wastes from our body produced during metabolism.
 Sometimes deposition of these wastes in kidneys or other parts of the urinary tract may cause serious problems resulting in the reduction of filtration of nitrogenous wastes.